 Upon the earning of the 5th detention or 1 day In School Intervention, the student will meet with the appropriate field trip committee and the administration to discuss eligibility to attend.
-More information can be found on page 41

 Dissection of Animals

 Students who have moral objections to dissecting animals will be excused from classroom attendance during times when such activities are taking place without penalty.
 The Building Principal shall inform students and parents(s)/guardian(s) at the beginning of the school year of a student's right to refrain from attending classes when instruction involves the dissecting of animals.
 Alternative instructional programs and classroom attendance shall be arranged by the classroom teacher, with the Building Principal's approval, for the students.